bug fixing icon user search icon shopping cart icon 0 email icon email icon

 noun

-Harm to the structure or function of cells caused by oxidative stress, potentially leading to aging and disease.
+Harm to the structure and function of cells, often caused by oxidative stress, which can result in aging and the development of chronic diseases.

 Free Radicals